 Still, the beers here were all decent, and if you find yourself on Case Western's campus soon (perhaps while visiting the art museum nearby), you really should stop here for a pint or flight.

-Goldhorn Brewery is located in Pittsburgh's east side and occupies a deceptively large space (Hub 55 complex).
+Goldhorn Brewery is located in Cleveland's east side and occupies a deceptively large space (Hub 55 complex).
 The brewery offers a lot of visual imagery from the Slovenian legends about the goldhorn, with many stories and images painted on the walls.

 The brewery has about 10 beers on tap with some European favorites like Kolsh and Schwarzbier to name a few.

 During my visit I tried a flight of four- the Imperial Stout (a 10+% Imperial Stout), Evil Spirits (a dark lager from Germany), Fogarty Clan (a dry Irish stout), and the White IPA (a hopped Belgian Witbier).
 The latter was definitely among my favorites as it is rare to come across a hop-forward witbier, and had a rather unique flavor profile!